meltano/handbook/src/_company/strategy.md

 ## What is this page

-This page highlights Meltano's most important strategic goals, as a means for everyone in the company to align their efforts with important company-wide priorities.
+This page highlights Meltano's most important strategic objectives, as a means for everyone in the company to align their efforts with important company-wide priorities.
 This gives teams a framework to contextualize and measure their contributions towards our stated objectives, and to determine the relative priority between different tasks to ensure that limited time is spent in the most impactful way.

-For each goal, there are three components:
+## What is an OKR?

+Every company defines and tracks OKRs differently.
+The common ground for any OKR framework is a focus on three core components:

-1. Objectives - The priorities we need to achieve.
+1. **Objectives** - The priorities we need to achieve and the timeframe by which to achieve them.
-2. KPIs - The quantifiable measurements of success towards the stated goals.
+2. **Key Results (KRs)** - The quantifiable measurements of success towards the stated objectives, tied to a specific timeframe of measurement.
-3. Initiatives - Specific actions we can take which improve our KPI metrics and, in turn, help us reach our Goals.
+3. **Initiatives** - Specific actions we can take which improve our KPI metrics and, in turn, help us reach our objectives.

-## Tracking KPIs and KPI-specific Goals
+## Understanding Key Results and KPIs

-We aim to have dashboards in Superset for each of the KPIs.
+We aim to have BI dashboards in Superset for each KPI that is connected to Key Results.
+Where possible, we should have a dedicated dashboard page for each KR.
 Charts and dashboards for KPIs should be linked back to the handbook and specific Goals where possible.

-KPI goals may be _optionally_ be tracked in GitLab issues:
+KRs may be tracked in GitLab issues:

 - KPI Name
 - A KPI Goal title (e.g. "Improve Metric X")